The Heartland Institute: A Misinformation Factory

 Easy Work

-The modus operandi is hopefully clear at this point: cite an article in a scientific journal not necessarily accessible to the general public, pick out a few sentences from the abstract or the body of the article and string together a story which paints a picture very different from that communicated in the article itself.
-THI’s “explainers” and news items are not peer reviewed: they are subject to no rigorous scrutiny; thus they are quick to write but it takes quite a lot of time to respond to them – a well-funded misinformation machine like THI can spew out false reports at such a rate that it is hard for busy, hard-working scientists to respond to all (or even some) of the content they produce.
+The modus operandi is to cite an article in a scientific journal not necessarily accessible to the general public, pick out a few sentences from the abstract or the body of the article and string together a story which paints a picture that is typically very different from that communicated in the article itself.
+THI’s “explainers” and news items are not peer-reviewed; they are subject to no rigorous scrutiny, thus they are quick to write but it takes quite a lot of time to respond to them – a well-funded misinformation machine like THI can spew out false reports at such a rate that it is hard for busy, hard-working scientists to respond to all (or even some) of the content they produce.
 With the aid of an extensive political and industrial apparatus committed to supporting fossil fuel interests, this misinformation is rapidly and widely disseminated.
 To the general public, understanding the difference between such misinformation and rigorous peer-reviewed science can be challenging.

 NIPCC